-A large, athletic cat, the Bengal attaches closely to his people and is a loyal friend with a sweet personality.
+A large, athletic breed, the Bengal attaches closely to her people and is a loyal friend with a sweet personality.

 Bengal At a glance

 Longevity Range: 9-13 yrs.

 Social/Attention Needs: High

 Tendency to Shed: Low